“It was a productive meeting about the future of agriculture and the need for innovation,” a Bayer spokesman told

 pesticide company in the world.
 Consolidation of the two massive companies—not to mention the deals between DuPont and Dow Chemical Co, and ChemChina and Syngenta—will completely reshape the global seed and pesticide markets.

-According to FOX Business, Baumann and Grant told Trump that a successful merger would create or keep jobs in the U.S. It is currently unclear how Trump responded to their plans during the meeting.
+FOX Business, Baumann and Grant told Trump that a successful merger would create or keep jobs in the U.S. It is currently unclear how Trump responded to their plans during the meeting.

 “The CEOs are hoping that the prospect of additional U.S. jobs coming from the merger will be enough incentive for the incoming Trump administration to approve the acquisition,” FOX wrote.

 The multibillion-dollar merger still needs regulatory approval in several markets including the U.S. and Europe, and has already been subject to U.S. state and federal antitrust investigations.

 While the companies tout the proposed deal as an altruistic plan to feed a growing global population and improve “the lives of growers and people around the world,” critics are worried that a successful merger will lead to fewer choices and increased prices for farmers as well as a monopolization of the world food supply.